 4. No Debt Repayment Plan

 Under Chapter 7, you do not have to repay debt in a court-approved repayment plan, unlike in a Chapter 13 bankruptcy.
-You are no longer responsible for repaying the debt after its discharge in Chapter 7.
+In Chapter 7, you are no longer responsible for repaying the debt after its discharge.

-In a typical case, the discharge of debt may occur in as little as three months.
-About 60 to 90 days after you file for bankruptcy, the court will issue a discharge order.
-After the trustee distributes your property to unsecured creditors, the bankruptcy court will close the case.
+In a typical Chapter 7 case, the discharge of debt may occur in as little as three months.
+The court will issue a discharge order about 60 to 90 days after you file for bankruptcy.
+The bankruptcy court will close the case after the trustee distributes your non-exempt property, if any, to unsecured creditors.

-In some cases, repaying debt over time in a court-approved Chapter 13 repayment plan provides benefits unavailable in Chapter 7.
-There are, however, disadvantages to Chapter 13, including:
+In some cases, repaying debt in a court-approved Chapter 13 repayment plan provides benefits unavailable in Chapter 7.
+But there are disadvantages to Chapter 13, including:

 1. Only Individuals Are Eligible (Even for Business Debts)

-To petition for bankruptcy under Chapter 13, you must file as an individual.
+You must file as an individual to petition for bankruptcy under Chapter 13.
 If you have personal liability for business debts, you can still file if:

-- You are the sole owner of a business or have a partner, and
+- You are the sole owner of a business or have a business partner

 - You file as an individual, not as your business